guillermo20/movie-ios-app/README.md

 ## Considerations:

-  - This app is optimized for ipads.
+  - This app is _NOT_ optimized for ipads.
   - Error handling is not being considered that much.
   - Supports default swift 4.0